 - Assess a proposed early detection or screening programme against appropriate criteria

-- Appreciate basic principles of health care, public health financing and healthcare organisation
+- Understand the principles of health care, public health financing and healthcare organisation

 - Demonstrate an understanding of the core influences on public health and health care policy